How to get rid of search bar at top of screen [Chrome]

 It usually tackles only the default browser, but there were cases where it plagued every available browser.

-These PUPs (Potentially Unwanted Programs) are quite common nowadays and frequently avoided by the antivirus.
-For that reason, we recommend using the specialized tool provided by Malwarebytes.
+These PUPs (Potentially Unwanted Programs) are quite common nowadays and frequently avoided by antivirus.
+For that reason, we recommend using the specialized antivirus tool.

 3. Clean browsers